 BONUS TIP: But did you ever think to use your vacuum cleaner’s brush or nozzle attachments to actually remove loose fur directly from your dog’s coat?
 Some dogs are more receptive to this than others.
-I had one dog that craved the one-on-one attention, and didn’t mind it at all.
+I had one dog that craved the one-on-one attention, and he didn’t mind it at all.
 Most of our other dogs haven’t been too keen on being vacuumed.
-They’re no crazy about the loud noise and machinery being so close to them.
+They’re not fond of the loud noise and machinery being so close to their body.

 BONUS TIP: The wider the tape, the better.
 Just tear off a long strip, wrap it around your hand (or your fingers), and mash away until all of the pet hair is removed.
 You’ll probably have to “reload” and use several strips of tape before the job is done.